pingcap/docs/develop/dev-guide-aws-quicksight-integration.md

 </CustomContent>

 Here is the way to create a playground TiDB cluster.
-I’ll create a TiDB cluster using [TiDB Cloud Dedicated Tier](https://docs.pingcap.com/tidbcloud/select-cluster-tier#dedicated-tier).
+In this section, create a TiDB cluster using [TiDB Cloud Dedicated Tier](https://docs.pingcap.com/tidbcloud/select-cluster-tier#dedicated-tier).
 But you can create your TiDB cluster anywhere.
 Just ensure that Amazon QuickSight can connect to your TiDB cluster.

 You can follow the document to [Create a TiDB Cluster](https://docs.pingcap.com/tidbcloud/create-tidb-cluster), to create a TiDB Cloud Dedicated Tier cluster.